 Step 5: Practice with a Demo Account

-Demo trading offers a free environment to test the forex strategy.
-You might experience the simulation of real market conditions without losing your real capital.
-Therefore, you would start understanding the dynamics of the market and the functionality of the platform.
 Use this possibility to get accustomed to testing trade strategies with varied orders and simulate their execution.
 Check your entries, exits, and overall performance.
 Pay more attention to the rules of risk management and position sizing calculations.
 This is the time when you will have to build up emotional discipline.
 Trade with your demo as if it were real money to obtain proper trading habits.

 Step 6: Implement Your Strategy with Real Money

-Start to apply a conservative approach to the execution of your Fx trading strategy by beginning with smaller positions.
+Start to apply a conservative approach to the execution of your Forex trading strategy by beginning with smaller positions.
 Increase the size of your positions incrementally once you gain confidence and achieve consistent performance with your strategy.

 Emotion management is very crucial when trading with live capital.
 Stick to your predetermined rules regardless of the market condition or whatever it has fed recently from trade outcomes.